DaniloTovar/Blockchain2/README.md

 # Blockchain2
-Vote System in Ethereum Sepolia Testnet
+Code of a vote System in Ethereum Remix for Ethereum Sepolia Testnet